Greg Berlanti: Career

 In February 2015, it was announced that Berlanti and Sera Gamble would develop a series for Showtime based on Caroline Kepnes's thriller novel You.
 Two years later, it was announced that the series was purchased by Lifetime and put on fast-track development.
 You premiered on September 9, 2018.
 On July 26, 2018, ahead of the series premiere, Lifetime announced that the series had been renewed for a second season.
 On December 3, 2018, it was confirmed that Lifetime had passed on the series and that Netflix picked up the series ahead of the release of the second season.
 The second season was released on December 26, 2019.
 On January 14, 2020, Netflix renewed You for a third season, which was released on October 15, 2021.
 In October 2021, ahead of the third season premiere, the series was renewed for a fourth season.

+In April 2019, Amazon Studios officially won the film rights to Red, White & Royal Blue, to be produced by Berlanti Productions.
+The project, based on the 2019 novel of the same name by Casey McQuiston, had its world premiere at the BFI IMAX in London on July 22, 2023 and was released on Amazon Prime Video on August 11, 2023.

+In May 2021, The CW pilot All American: Homecoming was picked up to series to be executive produced by Berlanti in association with creator Nkechi Okoro Carroll, Sarah Schechter, David Madden, and Robbie Rogers.
+All American: Homecoming premiered on The CW in February 2022.
+The series was canceled after three seasons, ending in September 2024.

+In February 2022, Max put in a series order for The Girls on the Bus, previously worked on by Netflix and The CW, to be produced by Berlanti, Amy Chozick, Julie Plec, Rina Mimoun, and Sarah Schechter.
+It was announced that filming had wrapped on the pilot and production began in October 2022.
+The series was cancelled after one season.

+In March 2022, Apple TV+ acquired the distribution rights to Fly Me to the Moon, a film covering the 1960s Space Race.
+In June 2022, the project's original director, Jason Bateman, left the project, and the role was later filled by Berlanti.
+Filming began later in the year in October, and it was released in July 2024.

 More recently, his Berlanti/Schechter Films company had a first-look deal with Netflix.